alexconerly/Mission-to-Mars/README.md

 ## Summary

 From this project, it is clear that with the incorporation of a few tools such as flask, html, bootstrap, and a python-based file for scraping functions one can easily create a web application for collecting and displaying data.
-Furthermore, the data and the display is extremely customizable according to the goal of the user.
+Furthermore, the data and the display is extremely customizable according to the individual goals and preferences of the user.